Particular/docs.particular.net/platform/servicecontrol.include.md

 ## ServiceControl

-To enable [ServiceControl](/servicecontrol) to collect information on your system, configure the solution endpoints appropriately:
+To enable [ServiceControl](/servicecontrol) to collect information on the system, configure the solution endpoints appropriately:

  * [enable auditing](/nservicebus/operations/auditing.md) to collect data on individual messages;
  * configure [recoverability](/nservicebus/recoverability) to store information on messages failures;